frapa/timers/README.md

 $ timers log "Your task" --at y10:34  # yesterday at 10:34
 # Or you can use relative time with + and -
 $ timers log "Your task" --at -10  # 10 minutes ago
+# For custom things, you can specify the full local date with time
+$ timers log "Your task" --at "2019-11-10 11:10"
 ```

 The nice thing is that if you're already logging, it will end